Crone1/Pig-and-Hive-MovieLens-Analysis/README.md

       -- Put the data onto the HDFS in the folder with my username hadoop fs -put ml-latest-small /user/Owner/

+# Breakdown of the code
 After these steps, I knew I had the data on the HDFS and could read it into PIG from there.
-The code in the MovieLens_cleaning.pig file can then be run bit by bit to clean the data and then the code in the MovieLens_analysis.pig file can be run to perform the analysis.
+The code in the *'Pig_movieLens_cleaning.pig'* file can then be run bit by bit to clean the data and then the code in the *'Pig_movieLens_analysis.pig'* file can be run to perform the analysis.
 This is further broke down in the notebooks using comments.

-Follow on analysis can be seen in my Hive repository.
-This repository took the cleaned data from PIG and used this to perform alternate analysis queries.
-This Hive repository can be found at https://github.com/Crone1/Hive
+The *'Hive_movielens_analysis.hive'* file then further explores this dataset to derive more insights.